billwear/maas-docs/how-to-deploy-vms-on-ibm-z-7885.md

-This page explains how to deploy virtual machines on the IBM Z series.
+You can deploy virtual machines on the IBM Z series with MAAS version 3.0 or higher.

-*MAAS 2.9 does not support IBM Z*

 The IBM Z or LinuxONE system can host MAAS controllers and is able to deploy predefined logical partitions (LPARs) KVM host(s), and virtual machines, if the mainframe is set up properly for MAAS.